mlgum/mlgum.github.io/content/jobs/Upstatement/index.md

 url: 'https://www.prothomalo.com/'
 ---

-- Contributed as a regular creative writer across multiple sections of Prothom Alo, including feature stories, satire, youth content, and human-interest narratives
+- Writing and publishing feature stories, satire, youth content, and human-interest narratives across multiple sections of Prothom Alo
-- Published a diverse range of articles, columns, and opinion pieces under various bylines, reaching millions of readers both online and in print
+- Producing a diverse range of articles, columns, and opinion pieces that reach millions of readers both online and in print
-- Collaborated with editorial teams to craft compelling content tailored to contemporary social issues, cultural trends, and generational perspectives
+- Collaborating with editorial teams to craft compelling content on contemporary social issues, cultural trends, and generational perspectives
-- Focused on human-centered storytelling, satire, and narrative experimentation—bridging journalism and literature in the Bangladeshi media landscape
+- Experimenting with human-centered storytelling, satire, and narrative forms—bridging journalism and literature in the Bangladeshi media landscape